martinakraus/it-security-training/12_SynchronizeTokenPattern.md

 ## Preperation

-1. Open the application `CSRF-STP-Prevention`
+1. Open the application `stp-against-csrf `
 2. Run `npm i` to install dependencies
 3. To run the application: `npm start`